Control Sonos speakers (discover/status/play/volume/group).

 50%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description effectively communicates specific capabilities for Sonos speaker control with good distinctiveness due to the brand-specific focus.
-However, it critically lacks any 'Use when...' guidance, which is essential for Claude to know when to select this skill from a large skill library.
-The trigger terms could also be expanded to include more natural user language around music and audio control.
+The description is concise and specific about its capabilities with Sonos speakers, listing concrete actions in a compact format.
+However, it completely lacks a 'Use when...' clause, which is critical for Claude to know when to select this skill.
+The trigger terms could also be expanded to cover more natural user language around music and speaker control.

 Suggestions